sibanand-cis/push2heroku/README.md

 application name under which it will be deployed to heroku will be `nimbleshop-76-facebook-neeraj`.

-`nimbleshop` is the name of the application.
+`nimbleshop` is the name of the project.
 `76-facebook` is the first 10 letters of the branch name.
 `neeraj` is the first 5 letters of my github user name.

 So in this case the url of the application will be `http://nimbleshop-76-facebook-neeraj.herokuapp.com` .

-In the push2heroku.yml file the keys `production`, `staging` and `lab` are branch names.
+In the push2heroku.yml file the keys `production` and `staging` are branch names.
 And these branches are special branches.
 For these branches the url generated will be just the application name and the branch name.
 For example if I execute `rake push2heroku` from `staging` branch then the heroku url will be `http://nimbleshop-staging.herokuapp.com`.

+## Resetting the database

+When the application is deployed for the very first time then you want the database to reset and some sort of setup to be run.
+However on subsequest deployment you do not need to run those setup tasks.

+To incorporate that on first deployment `push2heroku` will execute commands mentioned under key `hard`.
+Here `hard` stands for hard push.
+Subsequent pushes will be `soft` push.

-If you want to reset the whole thing then you can force `push2heroku` into running everything like this
+If you want to force `hard` push anytime then execute `rake push2heroku HARD=true`.

-`rake push2heroku HARD=true` .
-This will do hard push.

-- it will push new content to heroku
-- it will reset the database
-- it will execute `rake db:migrate`
-- it will execute `rake setup`